IP-CAM/Once-counted-options-plus-Opencart-v.3.x/README.md

 # Once Counted Options+

+## !!!
+Archived !!!
+All features of the module "Once Counted Options+" are available in the module "[Enhanced Options+](https://github.com/ocmod-space/ocmod-enhanced-options)"

 ## Description
 The Once Counted Options+ extension is for OpenCart CMS v3.0.x.
 It allows to calculate product option price only once, regardless of the selected product quantity.